Torre Telefónica Chile

-Torre Telefónica Chile (Spanish for Telephone Tower Chile) formerly known as Edificio CTC is a office skyscraper in the Providencia district of Santiago, Chile.
+Torre Telefónica Chile (Spanish for Telephone Tower Chile) formerly known as Edificio CTC is an office skyscraper in the Providencia district of Santiago, Chile.
 Built between 1993 and 1996, the tower stands at 143 m tall with 34 floors and is the current 3rd tallest building in Chile.

 History

 With 143 meters in height and 34 floors, the building previously held the title of the tallest in Chile between 1996 and 1999 when it was surpassed by the Marriott Hotel Santiago de Chile.
 It is also considered (like the Entel Tower) an architectural landmark in the city, due to its modern architecture and strategic location, highlighting the visual and urban axis that represents the Bustamante Park between the communes of Providencia and Santiago.
 Its design represents a mobile phone from the 1990s, a current form of telecommunications.

 Architecture

 The Iglesis Prat Arquitectos office won the competition for the tower's future design in 1992.
 The complex comprises three buildings: the main tower, the twin building and a smaller one located on Avenida Bustamante.